 Earth Etiquette Underwater

-The impact of recreational underwater activities on the reefs is an enviromental issue promoted to a degree of significance.
-Often translated as spoiling the experience known widely as a peaking visual, sensory immersion into natural beauty in an illuminating presentation.
+The impact of recreational underwater activities on the reefs is an environmental issue promoted to a degree of significance.
+Often translated as spoiling the experience known widely as a peaking visual, sensory immersion into natural beauty in an illuminating display of surreal lifeforms.

 Oil spills from vessels can be prevented through observing strict guidelines for boat maintenance.
 But oils from sunscreen and tanning product also pose a threat to the pristine marine life abounding in reef zones.
 Luckily there are less damaging alternatives.
 Then no-one needs to succumb to any over-crowded planet guilt condition, which can lead to so many people missing out on the full experiences of nature they deserve, since we are all connected to the land and sea – made of the same materials is binding enough.